Menditect/documentation/docs/test-configuration.md

 ### Delete a Test Configuration
 - Navigate to the "Test configurations" page.
-- Click on "..." and select "Delete" on the Test Configuration you want to delete.
+- Click on the '<i class="fal fa-ellipsis"></i>' button and select "Delete" on the Test Configuration you want to delete.

 Note that Testers cannot delete Test Configurations.